pivotal/blog/content/post/creating-a-custom-buildpack.md

 ## Overview

-This article discusses how to create a custom buildpack using Rust as an example language.
-First, we show how to create simple buildpack which downloads Rust during staging.
+This article discusses how to create a custom buildpack using [Rust](https://www.rust-lang.org/en-US/) as an example language.
+First, we show how to create a simple buildpack that downloads Rust during staging.
 Then, we describe how to package Rust into the buildpack itself, so it is not downloaded during staging.

 As a sample app, we use a simple `hello_world` Rust http server: